Skyrmion Tubes in achiral nematic liquid crystals: Introduction

-The natural successive step was to see whether it is possible to build an elastic free--energy, which penalizes the departures from one of these uniform director fields.
-Since in the uniform heliconical phases, only one of the distortion characteristics vanishes, namely the splay one, Frank's quadratic theory is no longer sufficient.
+The natural successive step was to see whether it is possible to build an elastic free--energy that penalizes the departures from one of these uniform director fields.
+Since in the uniform heliconical phases only one of the distortion characteristics vanishes, namely the splay one, Frank's quadratic theory is no longer sufficient.
 Thus, a higher-order elastic theory, in which the bend elastic constant may turn negative, was proposed in \cite{Virga4}, allowing for fourth-order powers of $\nabla\bm{n}$ in the free--energy.
-The author focused on an achiral scenario, where the $N_{\text{TB}}$ phase has been experimentally identified, and he deliberately built his generalized elastic free energy with the symmetry of the intended heliconical ground state, \emph{i. e.}, its double degeneration for right and left helicities.
+The author focused on an achiral scenario where the $N_{\text{TB}}$ phase has been experimentally identified and deliberately built his generalized elastic free--energy with the symmetry of the intended heliconical ground state, \emph{i. e.}, its double degeneration for right and left helicities.
 This choice makes the free--energy depend on only six elastic constants: three for the quadratic part and three for the quartic one.
-Then, it was shown how for suitable choices of the elastic constants, either the standard nematic or the heliconical phases minimize the proposed higher order free--energy.
-More specifically, the theory predicts the $N_{\text{TB}}$ phase arising from the standard nematic one, for sufficiently negative values of the bend constant, passing through an intermidiate pure bend state.
+Then, for suitable choices of the elastic constants, it was shown how either the standard nematic or the heliconical phases minimize the proposed higher order free--energy.
+More specifically, the theory predicts the $N_{\text{TB}}$ phase arising from the standard nematic one for sufficiently negative values of the bend constant, passing through an intermediate pure bend state.

-In \cite{pre102us} we reviewed the theory presented in \cite{Virga4} and we found that, in the same region where $N_{\text{TB}}$ is preferred, localized stable excitations of the heliconical ground state are possible.
-In particular, we showed how axisymmetric structures, with a radial dependence of the conical angle and an additional twist around the heliconical axis, are stable minima of the generalized elastic theory, with energies falling in between those of the heliconical ground state and the nematic alignment.
-We found that our soliton configurations resemble interesting axisymmetric structures recently observed in chiral nematics and chiral ferromagnets \cite{PRB100,PRB98}, namely Skyrmion Tubes.
+In \cite{pre102us} we reviewed the theory presented in \cite{Virga4} and found that, in the same region where $N_{\text{TB}}$ is preferred, localized excitations of the heliconical ground state are possible.
+In particular, we showed how axisymmetric structures, with a radial dependence of the conical angle and an additional twist around the heliconical axis, are admissible states of the generalized elastic theory, with energies falling in between those of the heliconical ground state and the nematic alignment.
+We found that our soliton configurations resemble interesting axisymmetric structures recently observed in chiral nematics and chiral ferromagnets \cite{Rybakov2015,Du2018,PRB100,PRB98}, namely Skyrmion tubes.
 In contrast with these latter configurations, ours can be generated in an achiral framework without the need of external frustration.